pwikapanel/illustrator-panel/Adobe Exchange/README.md

 - use **Google Chrome** for the submission (Safari doesn't work)
 - a **signed .zxp file** will be necessary for step 3, **Upload & Docs**

+See the [Adobe page captures](./Adobe%20Page%20Captures) to remember what the submission process looks like.

 <details><summary>1.
 Logging In</summary>

 ---